 Nursing students who are unsuccessful in a Nursing course are to schedule an appointment for an Exit Interview with the Nursing Program Coordinator, Director of Nursing, or designee.
-Failure to complete this process within one (1) week of withdrawal may result in the inability to re-enroll in future nursing courses.
+Failure to complete this process within one (1) week of course failure may result in the inability to re-enroll in future nursing courses.
 Appointments to meet with the Program Coordinator or Director can be made through the Program Assistant or Administrative Assistant at each campus.

-Reviewed: May 2018, May 2019,
+May 2017 Reviewed: May 2018, May 2019, May 2022, May 2023, May 2024 Revised: May 2021, May 2025

-Revised: May 2021